bpgoodrow/Parks.Solution/README.md

 ## API Documentation

 * _Explore the API endpoints in Postman or a browser.
 You will not be able to utilize authentication in a browser._

+# _Further Exploration:

+* _Further exploration includes creating and authorizing a user using Identity and generating a JWT token.
+A user must create an account through a log in.
+Then they will be prompted to login in in order to generate a JWT token that will then be used to access the Parks API

-* _Open Postman and create a POST request using the URL: http://localhost:5000/api/users/authenticate_
+* _Open Postman and create a POST request using the URL: http://localhost:5000/api/authenticate/register_
 * _Add the following query to the request as raw data in the Body tab: {
     "UserName": "[UserName here]",
     "Email" : "[Email here]",
     "Password": "[Password here]"
 }_
+* _Add the following query to the request as raw data in the Body tab: {
+    "username" : "[UserName here]",
+    "password" : "[Password here]"
+}
+* _Use User credentials to login and get a valid JWT token._
+* _ POST request using URL: https://localhost:5001/api/authenticate/login_
 * _The token will be generated in the response.
-Copy and paste it as the Token paramenter in the Authorization tab._
+Copy and paste it as the Bearer Token paramenter in the Authorization tab._
+* _Then call the GET method of the Parks api in the URL to have access to API
+* _Example GET URL query:  https://localhost:5000/api/stateparks

 # HTTP Request